emerald-geomodelling/libaarhusxyz/README.md

 # libaarhusxyz

-Parser for the Aarhus Workbench XYZ format for geophysical data
+Parser for the Aarhus Workbench XYZ format as documented in the [Workbench reference](http://www.hgg.geo.au.dk/HGGSoftware/workbench/Workbench_A-Z_reference.pdf) for geophysical data

 # Usage